-TUITION (In-State)

-\$34.25per credit hour, up to a maximum tuition charge of \$548.00 per semester.

-[16 or more credit hours=\$548.00)

-TUITION (Out-of-State)

-Any vocational or technical student whose legal residence is outside the State of North Carolina, or, in the case of students who are boarding or living with relatives in the community, whose parents or guardians are living outside the State, shall pay tuition fees as follows: \$190.75 per semester credit hour, up to 16 credit hours; maximum tuition charge of \$3,052.00 per semester.
+TUITION (In-State) \$35.50 per credit hour, up to a maximum tuition charge of \$568.00 per semester.
+[16 or more credit hours=\$568.00) TUITION (Out-of-State) Any vocational or technical student whose legal residence is outside the State of North Carolina, or, in the case of students who are boarding or living with relatives in the community, whose parents or guardians are living outside the State, shall pay tuition fees as follows: \$197.00 per semester credit hour, up to 16 credit hours; maximum tuition charge of \$3,152.00 per semester.